2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 > [!TIP]
 > You too can sponsor a feature to make things happen sooner!

-Last Update: **2023-08-21**
+Last Update: **2023-09-13**

 ## Currently being developed 2023-Q3

-1. ⌛ Tutorials for new Pro mode / CheatSheet
+1. ✅ Tutorials for new Pro mode / Quick-Ref
+1. ✅ Optimize build of 2sxc to use local config-files so it's easier for others to contribute @STV
+1. ✅ Improve JS build to make it easier for others to contribute
+1. ⌛ Improve headers handling in Oqtane 4

 1. ⌛ Change UI to use Angular 16 (from Angular 14)
-1. ⌛ Improve JS build to make it easier for others to contribute
-1. ⌛ Optimize build of 2sxc to use local config-files so it's easier for others to contribute @STV
 1. ⌛ Document new ~~Pro~~ Typed mode
 1. ⌛ Release all apps in the new typed mode
-1. Improve headers handling in Oqtane 4
 1. Improve CSP in Oqtane 4
 1. Create a User service to get more user data